 When the mobile unit was launched in November, the team visited campers during daytime hours Tuesday through Friday.
 Thanks to your gifts, campers will soon receive care seven days a week.

-To stay updated on all that’s happening at Columbia River check out our other blog posts.
+To stay updated on all that’s happening at Columbia River check out our other news posts.